Casti17/challenge-light-it/README.md

 1.  **Modify Main Environment File**: In the main directory, you can edit the example.env file with the information needed for your environment.

+2.  **Modify appsettings File for backend**: There is an appsettings.sample.json file for the backend environment variables.
+Edit with the corresponding information according to your environment.

-2.   **Create Environment File**: Also, `challenge-patient-registration` directory, create an `.env` file to configure the frontend endpoints.
+3.   **Create Environment File for frontend**: Create an `.env` file to configure the frontend endpoints in the `challenge-patient-registration` directory.
 Add the following lines to this file:

     `REACT_APP_API_URL=http://localhost:5000/api`

     `REACT_APP_PICTURE_URL=http://localhost:5000`

-3.  **Start Docker Containers**:
+4.  **Start Docker Containers**:

     -   Open a terminal in the main project folder (the folder containing both `backend` and `frontend` directories).